SimpleMobileTools/Simple-Contacts/README.md

 To further improve the user experience, you can customize what happens at clicking on a contact.
 You can either initiate a call, go to the View Details screen, or edit the selected one.

-It comes with a modern dark theme by default, based on material design.

 To avoid showing potentially unwanted contacts, it has a powerful built in duplicate entry merger.

+It comes with material design and dark theme by default, provides great user experience for easy usage.
+The lack of internet access gives you more privacy, security and stability than other apps.

 Contains no ads or unnecessary permissions.
-It is fully opensource, provides customizable colors.
+It is fully open camera source, provides customizable colors.

 Check out the full suite of Simple Tools here:
 https://www.simplemobiletools.com